gladcolor/LLM-Find/README.md

 ![img.png](images/FAST.png)

 The LLM-Find agent downloaded satellite image of the FAST Telescope from ESRI World Imagery.
+(Note: This feature has be removed from OpenstreetMap on Aug.
+29, 2024: https://www.openstreetmap.org/way/384699313.
+Do not test this case for now.)

 ![img_2.png](images/weather.png)